Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A fact or situation that can be observed or studied.
 **Sentence:** The rainbow was a beautiful natural phenomenon after the rain.
 **Conversation:**
-A – What caused the rainbow?
+A – What caused the rainbow
 B – It’s a natural phenomenon after the rain.

 ### Word: Puppet